 - clean and disinfect frequently touched objects and surfaces in the home.

-Q. Can COVID-19 increase my risk of miscarriage?
+Q. Can COVID-19 increase the risk of miscarriage?

 There are currently no data suggesting an increased risk of miscarriage or early pregnancy loss in relation to COVID-19.
 Case reports from early pregnancy studies with SARS and MERS do not demonstrate a convincing relationship between infection and increased risk of miscarriage or second-trimester loss.

-Q. Can it be passed on to my newborn?
+Q. Can Covid-19 be passed on to a newborn by its mother?

-Two cases of possible vertical transmission (transmission from mother to baby antenatally or intrapartum) have been reported.
-In both cases, it remains unclear whether transmission was prior to or soon after birth.
+A few cases of possible vertical transmission (transmission from mother to baby antenatally or intrapartum) have been reported.
+In these cases, it remains unclear whether transmission was prior to or soon after birth.
 Expert opinion is that the foetus is unlikely to be exposed during pregnancy.